stephenmcd/gnotty/README.rst

 Gnotty is configured via a handful of settings.
 When integrated with Django, these settings can be defined in your Django project's ``settings.py`` module.
-When Gnotty is run as a stand-alone client, these same settings can be defined via the command line, or in a separate Python configuration module.
+When Gnotty is run as a stand-alone client, these same settings can be defined via the command-line, or in a separate Python configuration module.
 See the "Stand-Alone Web Client" section below for details.